TheMaster1127/TheMaster1127/README.md

 ---

-I am a self-taught, systems-level programmer with three years of intensive experience, specializing in the architecture of programming languages, compilers, and development tools.
+I am a 21 year old self-taught programmer with three years of intensive experience, specializing in the architecture of programming languages, compilers, and development tools.
 My work is driven by a core philosophy: to challenge the rigid conventions of modern software development and build tools that prioritize developer freedom, efficiency, and absolute control.

 For me, programming isn't just a tool to solve problems—**programming itself is the problem I am solving.**